IBM/ibm_zos_zosmf/docs/source/roles/README_zmf_job_query.rst

   | **type**: str

 job_save_output_ddname
-  A list specifies the list of spool files which should be saved locally on control node.
+  A list specifies the list of spool files which should be saved on control node.
 For example: ``["JESYSMSG", "JESJCL"]``.

   This variable only take effects when *job_save_output_localpath* is defined.